mbgh/aes128-hdl/README.md

 Encryption Standard
 (AES)](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf), targeting
 high-throughput applications.
-The example has been developed in order to serve as an extened example for a VLSI front-end design accompanying the book by
+The example has been developed in order to serve as an extended example for a VLSI front-end design accompanying the book by
 H. Kaeslin entitled [*Top-Down Digital VLSI Design*](http://store.elsevier.com/product.jsp?isbn=9780128007303).